Do you want to know how to increase Twitter followers?

 To convince others to follow you and let them know that you have something valuable to share.

 Being real is also to be funny.
-In a social media world that’s crowded with bots go ahead and show the world that there is a real human behind your account.
+In a social media platforms world that’s crowded with bots go ahead and show the world that there is a real human behind your account.

 2. Call yourself an authority

 Yes, you have seen it in other profiles:

 - Marketing Guru